 \subsection{Load Imbalance}

 We evaluate runtime resilience to irregular workloads using the \texttt{load\_imbalance} kernel.
-As expected, MPI performance degrades linearly with imbalance (see Figure~\ref{fig:imba}), dropping to $\approx$85\% efficiency at the highest factor due to its lack of dynamic load balancing.
+As expected, the MPI implementation's performance degrades linearly with imbalance (see Figure~\ref{fig:imba}), dropping to $\approx$85\% efficiency at the highest factor due to its lack of dynamic load balancing.
 However, its low baseline overhead keeps it competitive.
-HPX, Itoyori, and ItoyoriFBC successfully mitigate imbalance through work stealing, maintaining superior efficiency at high imbalance factors.
+The HPX, Itoyori, and ItoyoriFBC implementations successfully mitigate imbalance through work stealing, maintaining superior efficiency at high imbalance factors.